-Located in 110 Femoyer Hall, SSC promotes student excellence by facilitating programs dealing with transition to college, study skills (including time management, dealing with stress, procrastination, testing, goal setting, etc.), Project success, UNIV 1004, tutoring, and structured study hall, among others.
+Located on the 5th floor of Newman Library, SSC promotes student excellence by facilitating programs dealing with transition to college, study skills (including time management, dealing with stress, procrastination, testing, goal setting, etc.), Project success, UNIV 1004, tutoring, and structured study hall, among others.
 A complete listing of programs can be found at www.studentsuccess.vt.edu.